nextbreakpoint/flink-k8s-toolbox/README.md

 - Support for user defined container ports
 - Support for pull secrets and private registries
 - Support for public Flink images or custom images
+- Support for cluster without jobs (bare cluster)
-- Support for single job cluster or cluster without job
+- Support for cluster with one or more jobs
-- Support separate image for bootstrap (with single JAR file)
+- Use separate Docker image for launching a job (single JAR file)
-- Configurable task slots
 - Configurable service accounts
+- Configurable periodic savepoints
 - Configurable savepoints location
-- Configurable periodic savepoints
-- Automatic recovery from temporary failure
-- Automatic scaling via standard autoscaling interface
-- Automatic restart of the cluster or job when specification changed
-- Automatic creation of savepoint before stopping cluster or job
-- Automatic recovery from latest savepoint when restarting job
+- CLI and REST interface to support operations
+- Metrics compatible with Prometheus
 - Resource status and printer columns
 - Readiness probe for JobManager
-- CLI interface for operations and monitoring
-- Internal metrics compatible with Prometheus

 ## License